hanoconnor/data-sql/README.md

 # CFG Data & SQL: Useful Resource Links Repo
-Useful resource links to supplement the CFG Data & SQL course.
+<p>Useful resource links to supplement the CFG Data & SQL course.
 I have curated this list of useful resource links during my time as a Lead Instructor teaching the course.
-I decided to save the list to a repo, so students can continue to have access to them following completion of the course and for fellow CFG instructors to use.
+I decided to save the list to a repo, so students can continue to have access to them following completion of the course and for fellow CFG instructors to use.</p>
+<p>Please feel free star the repo or favourite the link for quick and easy access to the resources.
+Please do report any broken links and I shall fix or add a suitable alternative as soon as possible.</p>

 <h2>Session 1: Introduction to SQL & Data Science</h2>